Lumexralph/go-datastructures-algorithms/dataStructures/README.md

 ### Lists

 A list is a sequence of elements.
 Each element can be connected to another with a link in a forward or backward direction.

+### Tuples

+A tuple is a finite sorted list of elements.
+It is a data structure that groups data.
+Tuples are typically immutable sequential collections.
+A database record is referred to as tuple.